nirajmohanrana/hashtag-ask/README.md

 ![#ask](public/assets/ask-cover.png)

 ### Overview:
-🎫 The #ask platform is a cutting-edge ticketing system designed to enhance issue management and streamline task tracking within an organization.
-Built using React for the frontend and Firebase Firestore as the backend, this platform offers a dynamic and collaborative approach to handling tickets across different departments.
+🎫 The #ask platform is a simple ticketing system designed to enhance issue management and streamline task tracking within an organization.
+Built using Next JS for the frontend and Supabase as the backend, this platform offers a dynamic and collaborative approach to handling tickets across different departments.

 ## Features

-1. **Dynamic Form Creation** 📋
+1. **Dynamic Form (#ask) Creation** 📋
-   - Managers have the ability to dynamically create ticket forms tailored to the specific needs of their department.
+   - Managers and Assignees have the ability to dynamically create ticket forms tailored to the specific needs of their department.
    - Forms serve as a structured means of capturing information related to issues and tasks.

 2. **User Roles** 👥
-   - The system distinguishes between two main user roles: Managers and Members.
+   - The system distinguishes between three main user roles: Managers, Assignees and Members.
-   - Managers are granted the privilege to create and manage ticket forms, while Members can submit and work on tickets.
+   - Managers are granted the privilege to manage organisation, workspace and #ask.
+   - Assignees can assign these #ask to the members of there workspace
+   - while Members can work and resolve on #ask.

-3. **Departmental Organization** 🏢
+3. **Departmental Workspaces** 🏢
-   - Managers can efficiently organize their departments by adding members to their team.
+   - Managers can efficiently organize their departments/workspace by adding members to their team.
    - This ensures that each department has a designated set of users with specific responsibilities.

 4. **Cross-Department Ticketing** ↔️